Lucy Ward (musician)

-Lucy Victoria Ward (born 12 December 1989) is an English singer-songwriter from Derby, England.
+Lucy Victoria Ward is an English singer-songwriter from Derby, England.
 She performs, with a voice described as expressive and powerful, traditional English folk songs as well as her own material.
 Three of her albums, Adelphi Has to Fly, Single Flame and I Dreamt I Was a Bird, have been critically acclaimed and have each received four-starred reviews in the British national press.

 Early life and education

 The youngest of six children, Lucy Ward grew up in Littleover, Derbyshire.
 She went to St Peter's Junior School in Littleover, and Littleover Community School.
 She started playing guitar and wrote her first song at the age of 14, and soon afterwards performed live for the first time.
 After performing at open mic nights across the Midlands she put her name forward for the BBC Young Folk Awards at the age of 18, and two years later signed a contract with Navigator Records.